Microprocessors Then and Now

 The Modern Microprocessor

-With the rise of smartwatches, fitness bands, far-field voice remotes, and predictive health devices, Ambiq is working on microprocessors to cater to these advanced and varied modern needs.
-The Apollo4 microprocessor has been purpose-built for exactly these instances.
+With the rise of smartwatches, fitness bands, far-field voice remotes, and predictive health devices, Ambiq is working on SoCs (system on chips) to cater to these advanced and varied modern needs.
+The Apollo4 SoC has been purpose-built for exactly these instances.
 It can handle complex algorithms and neural networks to store large amounts of data and maintain smooth graphics.
 The Apollo4 family of chips uses the SPOT platform to offer a complete hardware and software solution, creating a new standard for performance that doesn’t drain the battery life of IoT devices.

 - Ultra low power sleep mode